Last Updated on September 13, 2023

-In the U.K, tattoos are prohibited to anyone under the age of 18.
+In the U.K, tattoos are ban to anyone under the age of 18.
 In England, there is no legal age of consent to get a piercing.

-However, piercings like genital and nipple piercings tend not to be performed on anyone under the age of 16.
-If an ‘intimate piercing’ such as those listed above is performed on a minor, it’s considered indecent assault by law.
+However, piercings like genital and nipple piercings tend not to be perform on anyone under the age of 16.
+If an ‘intimate piercing’ such as those listed above is perform on a minor, it’s considers indecent assault by law.

 Saudia Arabia, Yemen, And Afghanistan

 In Saudi Arabia, Yemen, and Afghanistan, tattoos are completely illegal due to Sharia law.
-This is because tattoos are considered forbidden because a ‘dirty body’ can lead to a ‘dirty mind’.
+This is because tattoos are considers to be ban because a ‘dirty body’ can lead to a ‘dirty mind’.

 What Happens If You Get A Tattoo You Regret?